NumericalMathematics/DispersiveShallowWater.jl/docs/src/dingemans.md

 The results show how different dispersive wave models capture the wave evolution over the trapezoidal bathymetry.

 ## Comparison with Experimental Data

+During the experiment of Dingemans, the wave evolution was recorded at six gauges along the flume.
+These measurements provide a reference for validating the numerical models.
+We compare the numerical results with the experimental data at the corresponding gauge locations.

 ```@example dingemans
 path_dingemans = joinpath(@__DIR__, "data", "Dingemans", "Dingemans.csv")